 - Strategy: Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

 - Template method: Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
-Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.
+The template method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.

 - Visitor: Represent an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.